hrasadi/raa-players/README.md

 This repository contains source code for all players used for broadcasting Radio Auto-asaad.

 # License
-Everything published under this repository is licensed on CC BY 3.0
+Everything published in this repository is licensed under CC BY 3.0